 The Simba mattress is an international brand with over 35,000 positive reviews online, unlike some of the other companies on this list they have been selling mattresses for years and offer a number of optional addons including the Hybrid Pillow with Outlast, duvet and motion base.

-Delivery is fairly quick and they offer a long warranty and free trial period.
+Delivery is fairly slow though but they offer a long warranty and free trial period.

 Similar to the Koala mattress, Lazy Bed have recently gone on the offensive and launched thousands of ads on Instagram and Facebook to get their brand name out there.
 The Lazy Bed mattress looks great and is at a very entry level price ensuring it’s a contender for all Australian buyers.

 If you’re looking at the 624 then you’d be a fool not to checkout the Lazy Bed as it offers comparable features at a similar price.